General Conditions of Carriage

 - Fares may be increased or decreased at any time whilst the flight is on sale.
 Should a lower fare become available after you have booked you will not be entitled to claim any rebate, refund or difference in fare.

 - Carrier imposed charges and/or surcharges may be added to your fare as part of the published total amount payable for your transportation.
+These will be clearly stated at the time of making your reservation.

-b.
-Taxes, fees and charges
+b Taxes, fees and charges

 - When you buy your ticket, we will tell you about any carrier imposed charges and surcharges, taxes, fees and other charges.